-Find all the Big Emails in your Gmail Account - Digital Inspiration
+Find all the Big Emails in your Gmail Account

 Gmail Messages Labeled by Size

-Since the mails are categorized in labels, you can use the usual search filters to find all the less-important email.
-For instance a query like label:big-mail has:attachment PDF will find the emails that have big PDF attachments and so on.
+Since the mails are categorized in labels, you can use the usual Gmail search filters to find all the less-important email.
+For instance a query like labelhas PDF will find the emails that have big PDF attachments and so on.

 Related: Keeping your Gmail Inbox size under control